cr0wbar/gumon/README.md

 At the end of the file the order with which all the data will be printed can be set, by adding elements to the `porder[]` array.
 All the possible choices are in the `enum PrintOrder` definition.
-For example, let's assume that one wants to print the Network,Cpu and Memory info in this order.
+For example, let's assume that one wants to print the Network,Cpu and Memory info in such order.

 Then porder can be set as follows:
 ```
 static const enum PrintOrder porder[] = {Pnetwork,Pcpus,Pmem};
 ```

-The Plsep,Pcsep,Prsep items, will respectively print the strings in `separators[0]`,`separators[1]`,`separators[2]`.
+The `Plsep,Pcsep,Prsep` items, will respectively print the strings in `separators[0]`,`separators[1]`,`separators[2]`.

 Defaults
 -------------
 The default config.h prints data formatted for the awesome `bar`, and uses the stlarch_font.
 Change it as you wish!

-The weather script
+The Weather Script
 -------------
 Along with the gumon binary, a weather.sh script is installed.
 Change the `CODE` and `NAME` parameters in the script to the ICAO code and location name of your choice.
-When called the scripts outputs the temperature for the given location.
+When called, the script outputs the temperature for the given location.
-If weather is defined in the config.h file, the script can be called every `WEATHER_TIME` seconds by gumon and the output will be printed.
+If `WEATHER` is defined in the config.h file, the script can be called every `WEATHER_TIME` seconds by gumon and its output will be printed in the position marked by `Pweather`.

 Usage
 -------------
-`gumon` output can be print by passing its output to another program such as `bar` or `dzen2` via pipe.
+`gumon`'s output can be passed to another program, such as `bar` or `dzen2`, via pipe.
 For example:
 ```
 gumon | bar